CloudChi/FX-Framework/Script_Functions_And_Types.md

         - For example, placing an order for a Customer on Credit Hold, Salesperson can decide to let this one order go through
     - Accept parameters in JSON format
     - Return results or errors in JSON format
-    - >Do we mention here that subscripts contain MOST of the logic in the Framework module???
+    - Subscripts contain MOST of the logic in the Framework module
     - Types:
       - Public
       - Protected